zainshahid630/bb-chat/SETUP_GUIDE.md

 # Business Chat System - Complete Setup Guide

 ## 🎯 Overview
-This is a secure web-based chat system to replace WhatsApp for managing your betting business with:
+This is a secure web-based chat system to replace WhatsApp for managing your Business business with:
 - ✅ User authentication (username/password)
 - ✅ 4 department routing (Deposit, Withdraw, New User ID, Complaint)
 - ✅ Real-time chat with text, images, files, and voice messages